-Most of the provisions align with what the FCC has been saying during the lead-up to today’s announcement.
+The FCC formally adopted rules today for the television spectrum auctions slated for mid-2015.
+Most of the provisions align with what the FCC has said leading up to today’s announcement.

 The commission formally declined to provide protections to low-power TV stations and TV translators.
 Neither facility category is eligible for protection under its current rules, the commission’s order said, and shielding them would “unduly constrain flexibility in the repacking process and undermine the likelihood of meeting the objectives for the incentive auction.”
 The commission will open a special filing window for LPTV and translators that provide “important services” to select new channels, and establish an special process for relocating displaced stations.